 I hope they let me take pictures at the exhibition because I want to show the work of my peers.

-Hopefully next year I show my work, I won't be known as the teacher's little ABC stu
+Hopefully next year I show my work, I won't be known as the teacher's little ABC student :)

 I'm very grateful for taking up Chinese painting.
 It really is a treasure that I hope everyone can share and like.